Home-Made Tagliatelle Pasta in Bolognese and An Autumn Tablescape

 These are the wonderful things that add continuity in your family customs and that can be passed down in your family if carefully tended to and stored!
 You will be remembered throughout the years at your family’s table, I guarantee it!

-My home is located in the woods in the countryside of the Carolina’s and so I incorporate a lot of natural colors to blend with our surroundings.
+Our acreage is located in the woods way out in the country and so I incorporate a lot of natural colors to blend with our surroundings.
 Lots of various earthy shades of green are the primary color which I carry through all of my decorating, even as the seasons change.

 I hope that you have a beautiful and delicious autumn season!!!